It is easier for us to sit comfortably in denial with our delusions and hope that someone – or something – will intervene with our problems.

 We Have Real Work To Do

-When we don’t ask questions and investigate our feelings associated with anxiety, worry, and self doubt, we end up uncertain.
+When we don’t ask questions and investigate our feelings associated with anxiety, worry, and self-doubt, we end up uncertain.

 Facing the Absolute Truth About Ourselves: Why Worrying and Self Doubt is Actually Wonderful

-It’s okay to question your talent, your skills, your ability to progress and succeed in all aspects of your life.
+It’s okay to question your talent, your skills, and your ability to progress and succeed in all aspects of your life.

-When you turn worry into wonder, you become free to improve your skills and progress forward by adapting a persistence cycle of learning, experimenting, and self-revision.
+This freedom enables you to progress forward by adapting a persistence cycle of learning, experimenting, and self-revision.

 Question Your Imagined Self-Importance

 With self-discipline, you bust through your attentional bias and break through your tendency to hold on to your old recurring thoughts.

-Here is what begins to happen when you listen to your worry and self doubt:
+Here is what begins to happen when you listen to your worry and self-doubt:

 1. You Work Harder and Achieve More

-Never to rest on their laurels, they take that self doubt and translate it into to a stronger work ethic and more disciplined action.
+Never to rest on their laurels, they take that self-doubt and translate it into a stronger work ethic and more disciplined action.

 You see, when you make room for any number of possibilities, you become much more realistic about your life.

-2. You Take Absolutely Nothing for Granted.
+2. You Take Absolutely Nothing for Granted

 3. You Attract and Allow Compassion and Love

 Your friends, family, and people you’ve never met before are drawn to your humility.